 The programme is open to all University of Edinburgh staff and students, and free to anyone who has access to a computer and the internet.
-If you are not a member of the University you are very welcome to participate but you will not be eligible for the prize draw.
+If you are not a member of the University you are very welcome to participate and finishers will all receive an Open Badge.

 Each Thing includes an introduction to each Thing, some reading material and a task to complete.
 The tasks are intended to not take up much of your time and are designed to encourage you to try out a new Thing or explore a Thing in a new way.

 This is an open and self-paced programme.
 You can work through each Thing at your own pace and share what you have learned on your blog.
 We’ll help you with setting up and registering your blog as Thing 2.
 If you want to work through the content in the course but don’t want to blog about it that’s fine too.

 At the Association for Learning Technology (ALT) they worked through the course as a team, trying out the Things and discussing it in their weekly meetings.
 How you approach the content is up to you.

 Every University of Edinburgh staff and students with a registered blog who completes and posts an entry on all 23 Things by Friday May 25th 2018 will go into the prize draw to win an iPad.

 Every participant who completes and posts a blog entry on all 23 Things will be listed as a 23 Things Winner and awarded with an Open Badge as evidence of their work.

 Everyone works at their own pace.
 Some Things may already be familiar to you and quickly achieved, while others may be new and require more time to explore.
 We suggest allocating around one hour per week for each Thing.

 To be in the running to win the iPad, Edinburgh University staff and students must complete all the content by Friday May 25th 2018.
 However, the course content is open and online for anyone to complete in their own time.